intentor/adic/README.md

 #### To prefab singleton

 Binds the key type to a singleton `UnityEngine.Component` of itself or some type on a newly instantiated prefab.

+**Good practice**: to prevent references to destroyed objects, only bind to prefabs that won't be destroyed in the scene.

 ```cs
 //Binding singleton prefab to itself...